 - Skin the salmon if needed then cut into serving sized pieces

-- Dredge the salmon in flour (wheat flour or rice flour are both great choices)
+- Dredge in flour (wheat flour or rice flour are both great choices)

-- Sear the salmon in a hot skillet then remove to a plate
+- Sear in a hot skillet then remove to a plate

 - Saute the garlic and shallots

 - Add the stock and cornstarch and thicken